Ervin Acél (conductor): Biography

-Acél was a consummate master of the Viennese Classical Style, giving remarkable performances of the music of Haydn, Mozart, Beethoven, Schubert, Brahms and Richard Strauss.
-Possessing a fabulous conducting technique, an extraordinary artistic temperament, and a refined sense for orchestral sound, balance and color, he was also an inspired interpreter of the Russian and French repertories and moreover a specialist of the music of Béla Bartók.
+Acél was a consummate master of the Viennese Classical Style, giving performances of renowned composers such as Haydn, Mozart, Beethoven, Schubert, Brahms and Richard Strauss.
+Combining conducting technique, artistic temperament, and a refined sense of orchestral sound, balance and color, he was distinguished as an interpreter of the Russian and French repertories and an authority on the music of Béla Bartók.

-Ervin Acèl was an outstanding teacher of orchestral conducting, first organizing masterclasses for young conductors in Romania from 1983, in Hungary (Szeged) from 1992 to 1999, and in Austria (Vienna) from 1996.
+Ervin Acèl was a teacher of orchestral conducting, first organizing masterclasses for young conductors in Romania from 1983, in Hungary (Szeged) from 1992 to 1999, and in Austria (Vienna) from 1996.
 These courses became well known internationally, attracting numerous students from all over the world.
 Acél, a polyglot, established an easy rapport with the multinational groups of students, alternating with facility between English, German, Italian, French and also his two mother-tongues, Hungarian and Romanian.

 His method of instruction was deliberate and considerate and the results most impressive.
 From 1996, Acél taught conducting at the renowned Vienna Hochschule für Musik und Darstellende Kunst (formerly the Academy of Music and today the Vienna University of Music) in tandem with the Austrian conductor, Leopold Hager, until his death in 2006.

-In Italy he performed at Castelgandolfo for Pope John Paul II, conducting the Dances from Galanta by Zoltán Kodály with the Philharmonia Hungarica.
+In Italy, he performed at Castelgandolfo for Pope John Paul II, conducting the Dances from Galanta by Zoltán Kodály with the Philharmonia Hungarica.
 Besides his teaching responsibilities in Vienna, he continued to conduct in Oradea (from 1999), Satu Mare, Timișoara and several other Romanian and Hungarian cities and also toured throughout Asia (Korea, Taiwan, Japan).

 Death

-After a long disease.
-Acél died on 24 August 2006 in Vienna, aged 71.
+After a long disease, Acél died on 24 August 2006 in Vienna, aged 71.